Headed for divorce in Miami, FL?

+Ending a marriage is certainly difficult.
+It’s stressful and emotional, and all the while, you’re worried about your financial future and how your family’s life will look post-divorce.
 Unfortunately, divorce is much more difficult than just signing the papers.
-Before you reach that point, you need to agree on the terms or convince a judge to rule in your favor.
+Before you reach that point, you need to agree on your divorce terms or convince a judge to rule in your favor.
 This process all happens at the same time as you are learning to deal with a new reality.
-One of the major ways that you can take care of yourself is by investing in a divorce attorney who can make your life easier now and help you lay the groundwork for a better future.
+One of the major ways that you can take care of yourself is by investing in an experienced Miami divorce lawyer who can make your life easier throughout your divorce and help you lay the groundwork for a better future.

-Without an attorney, you may end up hurting yourself.
-If the other spouse has an attorney, and you do not, you are even more vulnerable because they will have the upper hand in any settlement negotiations.
-Your lawyer can help you obtain reasonable terms that fairly end the marriage for both parties.
+Without a divorce attorney, you may end up hurting yourself during the negotiation or divorce mediation process.
+If the other spouse has an attorney and you don’t, you’re vulnerable because they’ll have the upper hand in any settlement negotiations.
+Divorce lawyers can help you obtain fair terms that end the marriage reasonably for both parties.

 Florida Divorce Laws and How They Impact You

-There are multiple Florida laws to keep in mind when you are getting divorced.
+There are multiple statutes in Florida marital and family law to keep in mind when you are getting divorced.

-First, when it comes to dividing the marital estate, Florida uses the law of equitable distribution.
+When it comes to dividing the marital estate, Florida uses the law of equitable distribution.
 “Equitable” means that the property will be divided according to principles of fairness, as opposed to equality.
-The court will look at a number of factors, such as which spouse earned the money, child-rearing contributions, and the ability to make more money in the future.
-If the matter goes to the judge, they can apply any factor to reach a result.
+The court will look at a number of factors when dividing marital property, such as which spouse earned the money, each parent’s child-rearing contributions, and the parties’ ability to make more money in the future.
+If the matter goes to the judge, they can apply any factor to reach a determination.

-Second, Florida Family Law Courts will apply the best interests of the child test in deciding any custody matters.
-Again, this test is flexible and can consider a number of factors.
+When it comes to child custody – or “parental responsibility” – Florida Family Law Courts will apply the best interests of the child in deciding any custody and placement matters.
+Again, this determination is flexible and can consider a number of factors.
 The guiding principle is that the court will put the interests of the children ahead of those of the parents.
-Different judges may reach different results depending on what factor they apply and how they view the best interests of the children.
-In Florida, the court prefers that both parents have custody, and they promote time sharing.
+Different judges may reach different results depending on what factors they consider and how they view the best interests of the children.
+In Florida, the court prefers that both parents have parental responsibility and it promotes equal parenting time.

-If your divorce ends up in court, you will need an attorney to state your case to the judge effectively.
-Like any human being, judges can be persuaded when an experienced attorney applies the facts of your case to the law and shows why your custody position is in the best interests of the children or your position on dividing the marital estate is equitable and fair.
+If your divorce ends up in court, you will need an experienced divorce attorney to state your case to the judge effectively.
+Like any human being, judges can be persuaded when experienced divorce attorneys apply the facts of your case to the law and show why your custody position is in the best interests of the children or your position on dividing the marital estate is equitable and fair.